dennisXZX/web-developer-notes/Git.md

 git flow hotfix finish hotfix_branch
 ```

+#### git grep

+`git grep serverRender` to print lines matching a pattern, contain the word 'serverRender' in this case.

 #### git revert

 `git revert HEAD` to revert the last commit and add a new commit to undo its changes.